The University of Queensland

 Deferment

-You can defer undergraduate and postgraduate programs offered through QTAC for up to one year if you are offered a place in Semester One, except where a program is being discontinued and in its final intake.
+You can defer undergraduate and postgraduate programs offered through QTAC for up to one year if you are offered a place in Semester 1, except where a program is being discontinued and in its final intake.
 Visit the UQ website for more information on deferment.

 Credit transfer and recognition of prior learning